Events

 • The Future of the Supreme Court with Prof. Kate Berger (Osgoode Hall Law School, York University)

-• Canada’s Indigenous Constitution with Prof. John Borrows (University of Victoria Law School)
+• Canada’s Indigenous Constitution with Prof. John Borrows (University of Toronto)

-• Anishinaabe Law Camp at the Chippewas of the Thames First Nation, facilitated by Prof. John Borrows (University of Victoria), Prof. Heidi Stark (University of Victoria) and Lindsay Borrows
+• Anishinaabe Law Camp at the Chippewas of the Thames First Nation, facilitated by Prof. John Borrows (University of Toronto), Prof. Heidi Stark (University of Victoria) and Prof. Lindsay Borrows (Queen’s University)

 • Junior Scholars Research Showcase with Prof. Asad Kiyani (University of Victoria), Prof. Wade Wright (Western Law) and Prof. Kate Berger (Osgoode Hall Law School, York University)